-1) Ultrasound (US) has received widespread attention as an emerging technology for targeted, noninvasive neuromodulation based on its ability to evoke electro physiological and motor response.
+Ultrasound (US) has received widespread attention as an emerging technology for targeted, noninvasive neuromodulation based on its ability to evoke electrophysiologically and motor responses.

-As the focusing is achieved through constructive interference of the incident waves, a focal spot can be formed at depth within the tissue without affecting cells along the propagation path closer to the transducer.
+Attention is achieved through constructive interference of the incident waves; a focal spot can be formed at depth within the tissue without affecting cells along the propagation path closer to the transducer.

-2) Hearing is a recognized auditory effect which allows humans to perceive sounds of a much higher frequency than would ordinarily be audible using the physical inner ear, usually by stimulation of the base of the cochlea through bone conduction.
-Normal human hearing is recognized as having an upper bound of 15–28 kHz, depending on the person.
+Hearing is a recognized auditory effect that allows humans to perceive sounds of a much higher frequency than would ordinarily be audible using the physical inner ear, usually by stimulation of the base of the cochlea through bone conduction— and recognized of normal human hearing as having an upper bound of 15–28 kHz, depending on the person.

-Second option proposes that ultrasonic signals resonate the brain and are modulated down to the frequencies that the cochlea can then detect.
+The second option proposes that ultrasonic signals resonate with the brain are modulated down to the frequencies that the cochlea can detect.

-Japanese researcher Tsutomu Oohashi have coined the term hypersonic effect to describe the results of controversial study supporting audibility of ultrasonic.
+Japanese researcher Tsutomu Oohashi have coined the term hypersonic effect to describe the results of a controversial study supporting the audibility of ultrasonic.

 Tsutomu Oohashi described a series of objective and subjective experiments in which subjects were played music, sometimes containing high-frequency components (HFCs) above 25 kHz and sometimes not.

-The hypersonic effect did not occur when the HFCs were presented via headphones.
+The hypersonic effect did not occur when the HFCs when presented via headphones.